Student Complaint Process Overview

 - Meet with any party separately or facilitate a joint meeting

 - Redirect the matter as appropriate

-- If the Department Dean fails to resolve the complaint within 20 business days, then the student may file a formal complaint with the appropriate Associate Vice Chancellor or designee.
+If the Department Dean fails to resolve the complaint within 20 business days, then the student may file a formal complaint on the electronic form with the appropriate Associate Vice Chancellor or designee.
 The outcome and decision of the Associate Vice Chancellor or designee is considered final.

-- If, after the failure of the Department Dean to resolve the complaint at the informal level, and the student fails to file a formal complaint within an additional 5 business days with the appropriate Vice Chancellor or designee, then the matter will be considered dropped.
+If, after the failure of the Department Dean to resolve the complaint within the 20 business days outlined above at the informal level, and the student fails to file a formal complaint within an additional 5 business days by submitting the electronic complaint form, then the matter will be considered dropped.

 Title IX of the Education Amendment of 1972 is a federal civil rights law that prohibits sex discrimination on the basis of sex in an educational institution’s programs or activities, including employment, academic, educational, extracurricular, and athletic activities (both on and off-campus).

 The protections of Title IX extend to sexual assault and misconduct that impairs or interferes with access to equitable educational and employment opportunities.
 It applies to all members of the campus community, including students, District employees, individuals doing business with the campus, those using campus facilities, and those who engage in volunteer activities

 Visit the Title IX Compliance website for more information and resources about sexual assault and harassment reporting as well as discrimination.
 More information on how to file a report, available resources, staff contact information, and the electronic Title IX Complaint form can be found on the Title IX/ Title 5 webpage.